DavidRenteria/PhenomenologyWithPython3-electronantineutrino/README.md

 (31), we have programmed the *gamma* matrices of equation (9) and *gamma_5* as shown in the table 2.

-Once the *gamma_i* and *gamma_5* matrices have been computed, we define the following function to calculate the invariant amplitude average.Once we have obtained the invariant amplitude average, we calculate the cross section distribution
+Once the *gamma_i* and *gamma_5* matrices have been computed, we create a  function to calculate the invariant amplitude average.
+Once we have obtained the invariant amplitude average, we calculate the cross section distribution

 In the corss secction distribution (file `Differential cross section`) we generate events for energy processes from